-Figure 9.
+Figure 10.
 A comparison between the SPE charge templates (blue) and the TA0003 (orange) model for describing the SPE charge distribution in Monte Carlo.
 The simulation is compared to the 2012 IceCube season.
+The data is shown in black.
 Left: The total measured charge per DOM, per event at analysis level.
 Right: The distribution of the total measured charge of an event divided by the number of DOMs that participated in the event.

-Fig. 9 (left) shows the distribution of the total measured charge in a single DOM during an event.
-The data is shown for the full IC86.2012 season but is statistically equivalent to any of the other seasons.
-The simulation set using the TA0003 charge distribution is shown in orange, and that using the SPE charge templates is shown in blue.
-Fig. 9 (right) shows the distribution of the measured total charge of an event divided by the number of channels (NChan), or DOMs, that participated in the event.
-Both plots in Fig. 9 have been normalized such that the area under the histograms is the same.
+but is statistically equivalent to any of the other seasons.
+Fig. 10 (right) shows the distribution of the total measured charge of an event divided by the number of channels (NChan), or DOMs, that participated in the event.
+Both plots in Fig. 10 have been normalized such that the area under the histograms is the same.

-The SPE charge templates clearly improve the overall MC description of these two low-level variables.
+The SPE charge templates clearly improve the overall MC description of these two variables.
 This update may be useful for analyses that rely on low-occupancy events (low-energy or dim events) in which average charge per channels is below 1.5 PE, and will be investigated further within IceCube.

-4 Conclusion
+617 4 Conclusion